yasir2000/openwrt-oldwiki-md/AR7Port.rst

 AR7-specific kernel patches go into {{{target/linux/linux-2.4/patches/ar7}}}.
 The build system part that constructs the firmware images for AR7 based routers is in {{{target/linux/image/ar7}}}.
 You can also find the kernel loader there.

 If you'd like to help out and maybe have a patch or two, please talk to one of the developers working on this via IRC in the OpenWrt channel.
-Some people working on this are: nbd, wbx, wickus, z3ro, ralf, mache, ralf.
+Some people working on this are: nbd, wbx, wickus, z3ro, ralf, mache, and ydef.

 = Other stuff =